6ix9ine: 2015: Child sexual performance

-Choking incident at shopping mall
+2017–2018: Violent and gang-related incidents

+LAX brawl

+Per TMZ, Hernandez and his crew were involved in a "massive brawl" at Los Angeles International Airport (LAX) on February 21, 2018.

+Robbery of rival

+In April 2018, Hernandez, Shotti, and other Nine Trey Gangsters members would rob a rival rapper whom they erroneously believed was affiliated with Rap-A-Lot Records.
+Hernandez filmed this act, and was later sued for his involvement in the robbery in December 2020.
+Complex reported that this incident would play a central role in the racketeering case against the Nine Trey Gangsters, with the incident being "Counts 3, 4, and 5 of the indictment against Shotti, Ish, Crippy, and 6ix9ine".
+Hernandez would testify that, after committing the robbery and while attempting to flee in their getaway car, Hernandez and his crew heard police sirens, and Shotti forced Hernandez out of the car with the gun used to commit the crime.

+Assaults

+In May 2018, during an arrest for driving on a suspended license, Hernandez was accused of "squeezing" a police officer's hand, and was charged with obstructing governmental administration and assault.
+He received a one year probation for disorderly conduct.

 On July 12, 2018, Hernandez was arrested in New York for an outstanding warrant related to an incident where he allegedly choked a 16-year-old in The Galleria shopping mall in Houston in January 2018.
 All charges were eventually dropped after the teenager decided not to take legal action.

-Robbery, assault and kidnapping incident
+Victim of robbery, assault and kidnapping against

 In the early morning hours of July 22, 2018, Hernandez was kidnapped, beaten and robbed by three armed assailants in Brooklyn.
 He had finished shooting the music video for "FEFE" (featuring Nicki Minaj and Murda Beatz) when the assailants grabbed him outside his home and pistol-whipped him.
 The robbers eventually took over $750,000 in custom jewelry and approximately $35,000 in cash.
 Hernandez escaped from their vehicle and summoned police help via a stranger.
 He was taken to the hospital.
 In February 2019, Nine Trey Gangsters member Anthony "Harv" Ellison was indicted for the July kidnapping and assault.
 On October 3, Ellison was found guilty.